bpolimetla/header-custom/README.md

 Compiled files for reference: https://github.com/bpolimetla/header-custom/tree/main/dist Same can be deployed to web server or CDN and share those details with clients

+#-------------------------
+Run these commands in demo folder npm install -g live-server // Install globally via npm live-server                // Run in the html's directory

 # header-custom